The Dragon Ball Z: Hyper Dimension wiki last edited by mento on 02/02/17 09:45AM

 The game features ten playable characters from various points in the franchise from the Frieza Saga onward.
 The game's story mode loosely retells key battles from the series.

 Like some previous installments of the franchise for the SNES, Dragon Ball Z: Hyper Dimension was released in both France and Spain.
 Released on December 1996, the game's Story Mode was completely disabled due to the lack of translation.

-What made this addition different to previous Dragon Ball Z fighters was the inclusion of the 'desperate move'.
-Each character has a desperate move which could be used when their life bar was low (i.e when it is flashing).
-For example, in Goku's desperate move, he would power up, perform his teleportation technique (Shunkan-Idôs), does a combo, transforms into Super Saiyan 3 and performs his Super Dragonfist move (Ryū-ken).
-Now the opponent helpless in the air, would be finished with a Spirit Bomb (Genki-Dama).
+What makes this addition different to previous 16-bit Dragon Ball Z fighters is the inclusion of the 'desperate move'.
+Each character has a desperate move which can be used when their life bar is low (i.e when it is flashing).
+For example, in Goku's desperate move, he can power up, perform his teleportation technique (Shunkan-Idôs), does a combo, transforms into Super Saiyan 3 and performs his Super Dragonfist move (Ryū-ken).
+The opponent, helpless in the air, could then be finished with a Spirit Bomb (Genki-Dama).

-The majority of the stages that would be fought in are multi-tier requiring a specific combo to be executed to knock your opponent into another screen.
+The majority of the stages featured are multi-tier, requiring a specific combo to be executed to knock the opponent into another screen.

-Characters were also able to perform background attacks and replenish their health.
+Characters are also able to perform background attacks and replenish their health.

-The game featured 10 playable characters (each from various points in the Dragon Ball Z universe):
+The game featured 10 playable characters, each from various sagas in the Dragon Ball Z universe: